🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 What Does Stock Volume Tell You?

-Stock volume tells investors how much interest there is in a stock.
-The greater the volume, the more interest there is, while smaller volume translates to less interest.
+Stock volume tells investors how much demand there is for a stock.
+The greater the volume, the more demand there is, while smaller volume translates to lower demand

 High trade volume can also indicate that stock orders are being executed quickly and that the market is highly liquid.
 In other words, high volume can mean that buying and selling the stock is relatively easy.